 Occupancy describes the utilisation of a GPU.
 A high occupancy means, that there are Warps executing, or in other words, the cores are occupied with work.
 This is important, as a low occupancy means that the GPU is waiting for work to be scheduled and is therefore idle.
 As a result, it is desired to achieve high occupancy in order to increase the performance of an algorithm.
 It needs to be noted, that occupancy is not the only option for improving performance.
 As it is possible for the GPU to have a high occupancy while performing a lot of unnecessary or redundant work or utilising compute-resources that are slower.
 An example for the latter would be developing an algorithm that uses 64-bit floating point (FP64) numbers while 32-bit floating point (FP32) numbers would have sufficient accuracy.
-Because GPUs tend to have fewer FP64 compute-resources than they have FP32 compute-resources, performing FP64 operations will take longer.
-However, despite these drawbacks, having low occupancy will very likely result in per-
+Because GPUs tend to have fewer FP64 compute-resources

 Compute Capability 8.9 10.x

-Max. number of threads per block 1 024
+Max. number of threads per block 1()24

 Warp size 32 threads

 Max. number of warps per SM 48 64

 Max. number of blocks per SM 24 32

 Max. number of threads per SM 1536 2048

-Number of 32-bit registers per SM 64000
+Number of 32-bit registers per SM 64 000

-Max. number of 32-bit registers per block 64000
+Max. number of 32-bit registers per block 64 000

 Max. number of 32-bit registers per thread 255

 Max. amount of shared memory per SM 100 Kilobytes 228 Kilobytes

 Max. amount of shared memory per block 99 Kilobytes 227 Kilobytes